Property Guides · Last updated 3 June 2026

 When exactly is the treaty coming into effect?

-July 15, 2026 is the confirmed date for provisional application of the Gibraltar-EU treaty.
-This date was formally endorsed by the EU's Coreper on April 1, 2026 after the original April 10 date was revised due to outstanding legal and linguistic reviews.
+15 July 2026 is the confirmed date for provisional application of the Gibraltar-EU treaty, as endorsed by the EU's Coreper on 1 April 2026.
+The treaty text was published on 26 February 2026.
+Provisional application means the practical border changes begin on that date, subject to remaining legal and linguistic reviews being completed beforehand.